yk-dev-health/healthcare-data-pipeline/README.md

 ### API (FastAPI)

-* Receives POST /events requests
+* Receives POST `/events` requests
 * Validates medical metadata using Pydantic
+* Logs ingestion events
 * Pushes validated data into an in-memory queue

 ### Queue (Local Simulation)

-* Simple Python list used as a message queue
+* In-memory Python list used as a temporary message buffer
-* Simulates asynchronous processing
+* Simulates asynchronous decoupling between API and processing layer
+* Used only for local development and architecture validation

 ### Worker

-* Continuously polls the queue
+* Continuously polls the in-memory queue
-* Processes incoming events
+* Processes incoming events sequentially
+* Represents a future stateless processing service

 ---